JiawenChenn/St-review/README.md

 ## Contact
 For questions/comments, please contact Jiawen Chen (jiawenn@email.unc.edu).
-The processed MOB scRNA external reference with all genes, mouse SSp slide-seqV2, mouse SSp external reference with all genes exceed the file size limit, which can be accessed upon request.
+The processed MOB scRNA-seq external reference with all genes, mouse SSp slide-seqV2, mouse SSp external reference with all genes exceed the file size limit, which can be accessed upon request.